Zainab-Mehmood/Zainab-Mehmood/README.md

 setColor("")
 print()

-How to Run

-Install Python: Make sure Python is installed on your computer (Python 3.x recommended).

-Download the Script: Copy the script to a .py file, e.g., rainbow_text.py.

-Run the Script:

-python rainbow_text.py

-Enter a sentence when prompted and see the colorful magic!

 Contributing

 Contributions are welcome!
 Here's how you can help:

-Add support for additional colors.
+🔧 Add support for additional colors.

-Enhance styling options like bold or italic text.

-Introduce color gradients or patterns.
+🌟 Introduce bold, italic, or gradient effects.

+🎉 Add features like random color cycling or multi-line support.

 Feel free to fork the project and submit a pull request with your improvements.